Qawaz/KATE/README.md

 @var myVar = 5
 @end_define_object

-@placeholder(WelcomeText,MyObject)
+@placeholder(WelcomeText,@var(MyObject))
 ```

-Now welcome text can make a reference to `myVar` and it will be able to access it , If placeholder creates any variables ,
+Now welcome text can make a reference to `myVar` and it will be able to access it

-They'll be present in `MyObject` after the invocation
+If placeholder creates any variables , They'll be present in `MyObject` after the invocation

 ### Redefinition